SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-01-need-for-speed.md

 to look at Pfizer, Moderna, and AstraZeneca, there seem to be different causes for delay and shortages in each case.
-Nonetheless, it's understandably infuriating when _all_ of them _simultaneously_ slow down deliveries, and that's going to cause considerable politial anger in the EU.
+Nonetheless, it's understandably infuriating when _all_ of them _simultaneously_ slow down deliveries, and that's going to cause considerable political anger in the EU.
 They're already testing tempers about vaccine exports out of the EU, and even across borders within the EU.
 Hungary has gotten so desparate they've begun purchasing the Russian Sputnik V vaccine.